-ii) Strengthening of cooperation with other countries
+ii) Strengthening of cooperation with other countries concerned and international organizations

-- a) Coordination with G7 member countries - Every year Japan participates in the G7 Roma Lyon Group Migration Experts Sub-Group Meetings (MESG) to discuss with delegates from member countries enhancements of protection programs for the prevention of trafficking, tracking down the sources of falsified travel documents, and other matters.
-Japan sent delegates to each of the meetings held in March 2016 in Tokyo, November 2016 in Hiroshima Prefecture, April and October 2017 in Rome, Italy, March 2018 in Ottawa, Canada, October 2018 in Montreal, Canada, March and October 2019 in Paris, France.
-In addition, Japan participated in meetings held online in May and October 2020 and April and November 2021.
+- a) Coordination with G7 member countries - Every year Japan participates in Migration Experts Sub-Group Meetings (MESG), a sub-group of the G7 Roma Lyon Group, to discuss with delegates from member countries enhancements of protection programs for the prevention of trafficking, tracking down the sources of falsified travel documents, and other matters.

+Japan sent delegates to each of the meetings held in March 2016 in Tokyo, November 2016 in Hiroshima Prefecture, April and October 2017 in Rome, Italy, March 2018 in Ottawa, Canada, October 2018 in Montreal, Canada, March and October 2019 in Paris, France, and October 2022 in Berlin, Germany.
+In addition, Japan participated in meetings held online in May and October 2020, April and November 2021, March 2022, and March 2023.

-- b) Assistance etc. provided to countries in Southeast Asia and elsewhere from which victims of trafficking in persons originate. - The Japan International Cooperation Agency (JICA) has invited relevant personnel engaging in measures against trafficking in persons in ASEAN countries to Japan to provide them with training, in collaboration with the National Women's Education Center, etc. Since 2009, JICA has provided training for public and private personnel in charge of measures against trafficking in persons in ASEAN countries, such as Thailand, working on strengthening cooperation among countries and the measures against trafficking in persons.
-National Women's Education Center, an implementing agency of JICA, held "Thailand-Japan Workshop on Anti-Trafficking in Persons" between 2009 and 2013, a regional training "Seminar on Promotion of Networking among Asian Countries on Anti-Trafficking in Persons" from 2012 to 2014, and a Knowledge Co-Creation Program "Promotion of Networking among ASEAN Countries on Anti-Trafficking in Persons" from 2015 to 2021.
-In 2021 when it was difficult to hold programs in Japan due to the pandemic of COVID-19, 13 relevant persons from six countries (Thailand, Malaysia, Viet Nam, Laos, Philippines, and Cambodia) in charge of the measures against trafficking in persons participated in the online program.
-At the end of the program, they held an opportunity to share and discuss more detailed information about the current status of the measures against trafficking in persons in each country and some participants made a presentation with civil society organizations.
+- Assistance, etc., provided to countries in Southeast Asia and elsewhere from which victims of trafficking in persons originate. - O The Japan International Cooperation Agency (JICA) has invited relevant personnel engaging in measures against trafficking in persons in ASEAN countries to Japan to provide them with training, in collaboration with the National Women's Education Center, etc. Since 2009, JICA has provided training for public and private personnel in charge of measures against trafficking in persons in ASEAN countries, such as Thailand, working on strengthening cooperation among countries and the measures against trafficking in persons.
+National Women's Education Center, an implementing agency of JICA, held a country focused training "Thailand-Japan Workshop on Anti-Trafficking in Persons" between FY2009 and FY2010, country focused training "Thailand-Japan Workshop on Support for Victims of Trafficking in Persons" in FY2011, a regional training "Seminar on Promotion of Networking among Asian Countries on Anti-Trafficking in Persons" from FY2012 to 2013, Knowledge Co-Creation Program "Seminar on Promotion of Networking among Asian Countries on Anti-Trafficking in Persons" in FY2014, Knowledge Co-Creation Program "Seminar on Promotion of Networking among ASEAN Countries on Anti-Trafficking in Persons" in FY2015, and a Knowledge Co-Creation Program "Promotion of Networking among ASEAN Countries on Anti-Trafficking in Persons" from FY2016 to 2022.
+In 2022 when it was difficult to hold programs in Japan due to the pandemic of COVID-19, five relevant persons from three countries (Malaysia, Viet Nam and Cambodia) in charge of the measures against trafficking in persons participated in the online program.
+At the end of the program, they had an opportunity to present and discuss more detailed information about the current status of the measures against trafficking in persons in each country. - O The Japan Coast Guard and JICA jointly conducted "Knowledge Co-Creation Program (Maritime Law Enforcement Course)" for overseas maritime law enforcement officials, etc., on the knowledge and skills required for maritime enforcement, including anti-trafficking measures.

-[Figure 33] Promotion of Networking among ASEAN Countries on Anti-Trafficking in Persons (JICA, National Women's Education Center)
+[Figure 33] Promotion of Networking among ASEAN Countries on Anti-Trafficking in Persons (JICA,

+National Women's Education Center)